steve21168/blog-project/README.md

 I was using a link with "remote: true" set to delete comments via AJAX.
 When doing so I was hitting my controller deleting the post but when I returned to JS I couldn't think of a good way to find and select that comment via JQuery.

--I ended up adding an event listener to button click and I added a class .to-delete so that after the successful delete from the database I can find the correct element to remove from the page
+-I ended up adding an event listener to button click and I added a class .to-delete so that after the successful delete from the database I can find the correct element to remove from the page.

 Got stuck on a bug trying to AJAX custom data via my forms "remote: true".